braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 | Identify with User ID and Traits |    Set External ID and Attribute | Combine methods above. |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

 {% alert important %}
 When passing user attribute data, check that you are only passing values for attributes that have changed since the last update.
 This will ensure that you do not unnecessarily consume data points towards your allotment.
 {% endalert %}

 ### Group

-when you call _group_ in segment, we will record a custom attribute with the name `ab_segment_group_<groupid>`, where `groupid` is the group's id in the method's parameters. for example, if the group's id is `1234`, then the custom attribute name will be `ab_segment_group_1234`. the value of the custom attribute will be set to `true`.
+When you call _group_ in Segment, we will record a custom attribute with the name `ab_segment_group_<groupId>`, where `groupId` is the group's ID in the method's parameters.
+For example, if the group's ID is `1234`, then the custom attribute name will be `ab_segment_group_1234`.
+The value of the custom attribute will be set to `true`.

 ### Track

-when you _track_ an event, we will record that event as a [custom event][13] using the name provided.
+When you _track_ an event, we will record that event as a [custom event][13] using the name provided.

 | Segment Method | Braze Method | Example <br> `segment` > `braze`|
 |---|---|---|